ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ### Random Variables

-1. In context of random variables define the following terms:
+Q. In context of random variables define the following terms:

 - Distributions
 - Expectations